 - Some industries now rely on contract workers for up to half of their workforce

 These are just a few of the talent trends that are driving organizations to adopt a more “scientific” approach to decision-making about people.

 [Recommended Read: Why Connecting Workforce Outcomes to Business Outcomes Matters]

 The infographic below describes workforce analytics as the art and science of using data to discover and share insights about your workforce — leading to better decisions.
 According to the annual Sierra-Cedar HR Systems Survey, “organizations with workforce analytics outperform.”

-As Lexy Martin, a veteran HR technology analyst and thought leader, described in her post, The Value of HR Analytics: Why Every Company Should Be a Quantified Organization, organizations that are data-driven in their decision making have a 79% higher Return on Equity than all other organizations, which “[suggests] that leadership in HR analytics enables outperformance.”
+As Lexy Martin, a veteran HR technology analyst and thought leader, described, organizations that are data-driven in their decision making have a 79% higher Return on Equity than all other organizations, which “[suggests] that leadership in HR analytics enables outperformance.”

 Indeed, companies that are leaders in workforce analytics experience: